apache/streampipes/streampipes-sinks-databases-jvm/src/main/resources/org.apache.streampipes.sinks.databases.jvm.redis/documentation.md

 ### Port
 The port of the Redis instance (default 6379)

-### Key Field (Optional)
+### Key Field
 Runtime field to be used as the key when storing the event.
-Use - for a auto generated key.
+If auto-increment is enabled, this setting will be ignored.

+### Auto Increment
+Enabling this will generate a sequential numeric key for every record inserted. (note: enabling this will ignore Key Field)

 ### Expiration Time (Optional)
 The expiration time for a persisted event.